vircadia/vircadia-docs-sphinx/docs/source/create/entities/web-entity-media.rst

 * https://wiki.archlinux.org/index.php/Hardware_video_acceleration#VA-API_drivers

 ------------------------
-Batch processing
+Batch Processing
 ------------------------

-Here is an example shell script to batch reencode the contents of a folder on Linux using ffmpeg:
+Here is an example shell script to batch reencode the contents of a folder on Linux using FFmpeg:

-You can name it ``vircadia_reencode.sh``
+You can name it: ``vircadia_reencode.sh``

 With this code in it::